How to Grow Lobularia Maritima Flowers in Your Garden

 How to Plant

-For established seedlings and bedding plants, start by digging out a series of holes large enough for the root ball.
-Then place the plants in and fill around them with some soil and compost.
+For established seedlings and bedding plants, start digging holes large enough for the root ball.
+Then, place the plants in and fill them with some soil and compost.
 Allow for at least 6 inches between each plant.

 In cooler climates, Alyssum Carpet of Snow needs full sun for most of the day.
 In warmer regions, provide some shelter from the intense afternoon sun.
 The plant needs at least six hours of sunlight every day.